MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records-faq.md

 ## What's the performance overhead of determining the fields necessary for a record?

-Currently, for reports a calculation takes place at compile time and once per data item instance.
-For OData and API pages, the calculation takes place at compile time and once per request segment.
+For reports, a calculation takes place at compile time and once per data item type per report execution.
+For OData pages, the calculation takes place at compile time and once per request segment.

 Compared to the time it takes to fetch data, the overhead is insignificant.